Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

 \subsection{Benchmark model}

-We considered a benchmark model with multimodal posterior set up to be challenging for extracting summaries.
-The model has a tractable likelihood that allowed us to compare the approximate posterior given summaries with exact posterior samples.
+We considered a benchmark model with multimodal true posterior set up to be challenging for extracting summaries.
+The model has a tractable likelihood that allowed us to compare the posterior given summaries with true posterior samples.
 In particular, we sampled a univariate parameter $\theta$ from the standard normal distribution and drew $n=10$ independent samples from the mixture distribution

 as illustrated in panel~(a) of \cref{fig:benchmark}.
-We also sampled a standard normal distractor (uninformative noise) for each observation $i$ such that the full dataset $Y$ is a matrix with $n$ rows and $2$ columns.
-Learning or selecting summaries is non-trivial because all elements of $Y$ have zero mean and unit variance under the generative model irrespective of the parameter $\theta$.
-The first moment is zero by symmetry; the second moment of each mixture component is $\E{y^2}=\E{y}^2+\var y=\tanh^2\theta + 1 - \tanh^2\theta=1$ such that the mixture has unit variance.
-Sampling from the prior predictive distribution, we generated training, validation, and test sets of $10^6$, $10^4$, and $10^3$ independent realisations, respectively.
+We also sampled a standard normal distractor $z_{i2}$ (uninformative noise) for each observation $i$ such that the full dataset $z=[z_{ij}]$ is a matrix with $n$ rows and $2$ columns.
+Learning or selecting summaries is non-trivial because all elements of $z$ have zero mean and unit variance under the generative model irrespective of the parameter $\theta$.
+The first moment is zero by symmetry; the second moment of each mixture component is $\E{z_{i1}^2}=\E{z_{i1}}^2+\var z_{i1}=\tanh^2\theta + 1 - \tanh^2\theta=1$ such that the mixture has unit variance.
+Sampling from the prior predictive distribution, we generated training, validation, and test sets of $10^6$, $10^4$, and $10^3$ independent realizations, respectively.
 The test set was used to evaluate and compare different methods.
-We employed the likelihood-based inference framework Stan \citep{Carpenter2017} to draw $1{,}000$ posterior samples for each example in the test set (see \integratedAppendicesSwitch{App.~\ref{app:benchmark-stan}}{online Appendix~D} for details).
-These samples formed the ``ground truth'' which we compared other methods to.
+We employed the likelihood-based inference framework Stan \citep{Carpenter2017} to draw $1{,}000$ posterior samples for each example in the test set (see App.~\ref{app:benchmark-stan} for details).
+These samples formed the gold standard which we compared other methods to. \Cref{fig:benchmark} illustrates the learned summaries for a particular example dataset $y$ generated with true parameter $\theta^* \approx 1.6$.

-For ABC using candidate summaries, the CPE minimisation method \citep{Nunes2010}, PLS \citep{Wegmann2009PartialLeastSquares}, and linear posterior mean estimation \citep{Fearnhead2012}, we used the first three even moments of each column of $Y$ as initial or candidate summaries, giving rise to six statistics in total.
-Odd moments are not informative since the likelihood is symmetric, and we did not include them in our set of candidate summaries.
+For ABC using candidate summaries, the CPE minimization method \citep{Nunes2010}, PLS \citep{Wegmann2009PartialLeastSquares}, and linear posterior mean estimation \citep{Fearnhead2012}, we used the first three even moments of each column of $z$ as candidate summaries, giving rise to six statistics in total.
+Odd moments are not informative as the likelihood is symmetric, and we did not include them in our set of candidate summaries.